revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

 I am a Semi Circle
 I am a circle

-> The above code is an example for static inner class.
-Circle is outer class and SemiCircle is static nested class. the method printShape() is present in both Circle and SemiCircle and based on the method call the method is implemented.
+> The above code is an example of the static inner class.
+The `Circle` is the outer class and `SemiCircle` is a static nested class. the method `printShape()` is present in both Circle and SemiCircle and based on the method call the method is implemented.

 </details>

-## Senario Based
+## Scenario Based

-1. Apple launched a new iphone named iphone 14 with new features, and it has 3 modeles, iphone 14 basic, iphone 14 pro and  iphone 14 pro max and iphone 13 mini, which  implementation is better for this senario?
+1. Apple launched a new iPhone named iPhone 14 with new features, and it has 3 models, iPhone 14 basic, iPhone 14 pro and iPhone 14 pro max and iPhone 14 mini, which implementation is better for this scenario?

-- A. an interface iphone with class iphone 14 and 4 classes for four models that inherit iphone 14.
+- A. an interface iPhone with class iPhone 14 and 4 classes for four models that inherit iPhone 14.
-- B. a class iphone 14 and inner class for each model.
+- B. a class iPhone 14 and inner class for each model.
-- C. individulal classes for every model.
+- C. individual classes for every model.
 - D. none of the above.

 <details><summary><b>Show Answer</b></summary>